patriciadourado/frompat/content/blog/jwt-login-flask/index.md

 ## Frontend Application

-For now the ReactJS application (check the other repository) that consumes this Flask API provides three different pages:
+For now the ReactJS application (check the repository [here](https://github.com/patriciadourado/jwtlogin-reactjs)) that consumes this Flask API provides three different pages:

 1. The `Home page` with the login button (if the user isn't logged) and with the secret button and the logout button (assuming the user is logged);
 2. The `Login Page` where the user can log-in;
 3. The `Protected page` with a content message that only the logged user can view;

-**Note:** You can check the whole jwtlogin flask application code in this** [github repository](https://github.com/patriciadourado/jwtlogin-flask)** and the deployed on its description link;
+**Note:** You can check the whole jwtlogin flask application code in this** [github repository](https://github.com/patriciadourado/jwtlogin-flask)** and the deployed with ReactJS part on its description link;

 Link inspirations: